Tortorella earns 700th career win, Flyers top Wild 5-4

 Ristolainen buried a hard slapper from the blue line on the power play for the tying goal with 23 seconds left in the second.

+"Some things are a little bit different than they would be maybe if this was a team, you know two teams battling for the same position but it's still an NHL hockey game.
+We're playing real well of late," Flyers defenseman Tony DeAngelo said.
 "I think it's good to try to lay this foundation, kind of get ready for next year.
-You see guys getting confidence," DeAngelo said.
+You see guys getting confidence."

 The Flyers only played ahead in the first period.